 The University’s guidance on Information security includes an Information Classification and Handling Scheme.
 The Scheme sets out the appropriate handling of confidential information to mitigate risks arising from loss, theft or unauthorised access.

 For help with ethical compliance: see the University’s Research integrity and ethics web pages, the Code of Practice on Research Integrity and the Code of practice and principles for good ethical governance; contact the Chair of your Departmental/Subject Ethics Committees.

-For guidance on information security: see the University’s Using and protecting information and the Information Security Policy; contact the Library & IT Help Desk.
+For guidance on information security: see the University’s Using and protecting information and the Information Security Policy; contact the IT Support.

 For more information on restricting access to sensitive and confidential information: see the guidance provided by UK Data Service.